Handia (drink)

 Handia (Also handi or hadiya) is a rice beer originating from the Indian subcontinent, popular in the Indian states of Assam, Jharkhand, Bihar, Odisha, Madhya Pradesh, Chhattisgarh and West Bengal.

 Etymology

 Handia comes from the Odia "handi" (ହାଣ୍ଡି), meaning earthen pot, the vessel in which it was traditionally prepared.

 History

-Evidence of fermentation and alcoholic beverages has been found in the Indus valley civilization during the Chalcolithic Period from 3000 BC to 2000 BC in India.
+Evidence of fermentation and alcoholic beverages has been found in the Indus Valley Civilization during the Chalcolithic Period from 3000 BC to 2000 BC in India.

 In Ancient India, the Vedas mention a beer-like drink called sura.
-It was the favourite of the god Indra.
+In Hinduism, it was regarded among the favourite drinks of the god Indra.
 Kautilya has mentioned two intoxicating beverages made from rice called Medaka and Prasanna.
 Megasthenes, the Greek Ambassador to Maurya Emperor Chandragupta Maurya wrote about rice beer in his book Indica where he mentioned that Indians made wine from rice instead of barley.
 He mentioned that Indians never drank rice wine except during sacrifice.